Here is what you need to know about the NEST pension scheme and how it could help you save for your retirement.

 For more information on using NEST when you are self employed visit the NEST website.

-The NEST scheme has been set up specifically to encourage everyone to save for their retirement.
-For this reason any money you pay into your NEST pension cannot be accessed until you 55th birthday.
+Any money you pay into your NEST pension cannot be accessed until your 55th birthday.

-Once you retire you will be able to draw 25% of your pension pot as a tax free lump sum - this is the same as with any other personal pension fund.
+Once you retire you will be able to withdraw 25% of your pension pot as a tax free lump sum.
+This is the same as with any other personal pension fund.